Homes for 6,300 Families – and Yours Could Be One of Them!

 Vast areas of parklands, totaling 1,850 acres, along with plentiful lakes and ponds, are the highlight of the Village of Creekside Park.
 Here, you and your family can enjoy hiking, swimming, fishing, kayaking and canoeing, mountain biking, birding and other creative ways to commune with nature.
 It's a true adventureland!

 Many of the neighborhoods in Creekside Park are centered around parks or water features.
 A 72-acre lake and linear park, called Lake Paloma (Spanish for "dove"), extends east to west in the center of the village, acting as a scenic connector between neighborhoods.
 A 12-foot wide walking and biking trail runs along the banks of Lake Paloma.
-Major parklands include the 1,700-acre George Mitchell Nature Preserve, named in honor of The Woodlands' founder, George Mitchell, and 20-acre Rob Fleming Park, named in honor of Rob Fleming, Texas Parks and Wildlife naturalist and artist.
+Major parklands include the 1,700-acre George Mitchell Nature Preserve, named in honor of The Woodlands’ late founder, George Mitchell, and 20-acre Rob Fleming Park, named in honor of the late Rob Fleming, Texas Parks and Wildlife naturalist and artist.

 A Vision Named for a Visionary